Nehaneha91/AIPS-coding/README.md

 ### Assumption
 * Filename passed is always valid filename and file exist with some records.
 * Assuming clean input, as these files are machine-generated.
 * Every method has enough detail to cover the major decision taken and how it can be used.

+### Optional
 Documentaion is written in a way that API in html can be generated using third party tools like `pydoc` if needed.
+* Installation:
+`pip install pdoc3`
+* Usage (inside your Python project):
+`pdoc --html utils/traffic_counter.py`

 ###  Requirements
 To run the code, you should have python installed and this repo uses no third party depenencies as restricted by the coding challenge.